khushbooaswani/resume/README.md

 # resume
-resume using HTML, CSS and JavaScript
+resume using HTML and CSS